lelouchB/final-space-api/frontend/docs/character.md

 description: Character endpoint documentation for Final Space API.
 ---

 This is the documentation for the `/character` endpoint.
-There are curently `40` characters sorted by id, more are added everyday.
+There are currently `40` characters sorted by `id`.

 ### Character schema

-This is the schema of the character

 | Key       | Type         | Description                                |
 | --------- | ------------ | ------------------------------------------ |